The Hundred is committed to supporting and promoting environmental sustainability.

 Single use plastic and the reduction of the use of non-recyclable cardboard and plastic is an important area of focus for The Hundred and its commercial partners.

 KP Snacks will continue their ‘Taste for Good’ programme which details a number of pledges before 2025.
 It has a three-stage commitment around reduction in packaging and recycling of that packaging used.
-In 2022, The Hundred investigating further ways to work with KP Snacks to widen the positive impact of the programme.
+The Hundred is investigating further ways to work with KP Snacks to widen the positive impact of the programme.

 Robinsons, The Hundred’s Official Soft Drink, will only promote their 500ml Ready-to-drink range which uses 100% recycled polyethylene terephthalate (rPET).